sQUlearn/squlearn/docs/user_guide/quantum_neural_networks.rst

     pqc.draw(output="mpl", style={'fontsize':15,'subfontsize': 10})
     plt.tight_layout()

-There are several other encoding circuits available in sQUlearn, which can be found in the user guide on :ref:`quantum_feature_maps`.
+There are several alternative encoding circuits at your disposal in sQUlearn, which you can explore in the user guide located at :ref:`quantum_feature_maps`.

-Additionally we have to define a observable to compute the oupout of the QNN.
-In this example we use a summation over a Pauli Z observable for each qubit and a constant offset:
+The second ingredient is to specify an observable for computing the QNN's output.
+In this particular example, we employ a summation over a Pauli Z observable for each qubit, along with a constant offset:

 .. code-block:: python